General professional skills courses (Allgemeine Berufsvorbereitung, ABV)

 Academic program structure

 The 180 credits that students are required to earn in the bachelor’s degree programs at Freie Universität Berlin comprise 150 credits earned in the topic of study (or the core subject and separate modules, as the case may be) and 30 credits earned in general professional skills (Allgemeine Berufsvorbereitung, abbreviated ABV) courses.
 The ABV courses include a mandatory professional internship and six specific skill areas.
-In addition to participating in an internship module worth five, ten, or 15 credits, students also have to take modules falling within at least two skill areas (Kompetenzbereiche).
+In addition to participating in an internship module worth five, ten, or 15 credits, students also have to take modules falling within one or more skill areas (Kompetenzbereiche).
 Students can earn five, ten, or a maximum of 15 credits in the individual skill areas.
 They can also complete an internship abroad for 20, 25, or 30 credits instead of enrolling in an internship module.
 If a student completes a 20-credit internship abroad, the student has the choice of earning the remaining ten required ABV credits in one or two of the six skill areas.

 General professional skills (ABV) courses